a2e-mmc/assessment/studies/profile_assimilation_obs/README.md

 - `assessment/studies/coupling_comparison/preprocessing/internal/wrf_to_sowfa`
 - `assessment/studies/coupling_comparison/preprocessing/internal/obs_to_sowfa`

-The output of 9 virtual towers of read and processed by the notebook
+The output of 9 virtual towers are read and processed by the notebook

 - `assessment/studies/coupling_comparison/postprocessing/analyse_virtual_tower_data_template`